Skip to main content

 Avature

 According to data revealed by Meltwater earlier this year, 62.3 percent of the world’s population is active on social media.
 The same study claims we are online for about 6 hours and 40 minutes daily.
 This confirms what we all suspect: these platforms have undoubtedly managed to get users’ attention and build loyalty.
-Given this reality, many sectors are now analyzing which critical aspects of social network models can be exported to other fields to maximize their capacity to generate engagement.
+Given this reality, many sectors are now analyzing which critical aspects of social network models can be exported to other fields, such as corporate learning, to maximize their capacity to generate engagement.

-HR teams face significant challenges in achieving high employee engagement, partly because of the radical change in work mentality over the past few years.
-On the other hand, incorporating new generations into the workforce also impacts engagement.
+HR teams face significant challenges in achieving high employee engagement, partly because of the radical change in work mentality over the past few years, which has pushed HR departments to rethink corporate learning in order to meet the expectations of a modern, tech-savvy workforce On top of this, new generations entering the workforce further impact engagement, requiring training models that reflect their unique needs and preferences.

 Moreover, technology plays a different role in organizations’ daily operations, revolutionizing how specific tasks are executed and how teams coordinate and communicate.
 All this leads to multiple cultural changes occurring within organizations that HR teams must address.

 However, organizations continue to be stuck in outdated paradigms of human interaction, which are incompatible with this shift in mentality.
-To address this issue, organizations must discover new approaches to adapt and survive in the new context
+To address this issue, organizations must discover new approaches to corporate learning and engagement so they can adapt and survive in the new context.

 Rethinking Corporate Learning